emeraldjava/emeraldjava.github.io/_posts/2015-02-26-nodejs-feb-2015-meetup.md

 Internet of Things in the Pub
 We are introduced to the [smart breathalyzer](http://www.alcohoot.com/) which is a mobile app plugin for measuring how many drinks you've had.
 You've identified your drunk so the next logical step is to call a drone what will deliver you another beer.
 Neat demo of a drone attempting to deliver a can of beer.
 I'll hold off until the drone cab pull a pint of guinness and deliver that before i'll sack all the bar men.

 [Spark devices](https://www.spark.io/) are mentioned and its [cloud API](http://docs.spark.io/api/).
-The next demo involves a dance mat sending commands to the drone as our human dances to gangnan style, the drone let on it was too cool to dance.
+The next demo 'partybus' involves a dance mat sending commands to the drone as our human dances to gangnan style, the drone let on it was too cool to dance.